Ramanujan Bigraphs: Combinatorics

-In \cite{Nestoridi2021Boundedcutoffwindow}, it is shown that for regular Ramanujan graphs adding an assumption on the girth of the graph reduces the cutoff window to a bounded side, and we next show that the same holds for Ramanujan bigraphs.
-Our proof is somewhat different: we analyze the non-normal operator $B$ acting on edges, whereas \cite{Nestoridi2021Boundedcutoffwindow} use Chebycheff polynomials to relate the spectrum of $A=A_{X}$ to a self-adjoint non-backtracking walk on vertices. \begin{defn} A family of $(K\!+\!1,k\!+\!1)$-bigraphs has\emph{ $m$-logarithmic girth} (for $m\geq2$) if its members satisfy $\mathrm{girth}\,X\geq\frac{2}{m-1}\log_{\sqrt{Kk}}N_{X}$ for $N$ large enough.
+In \cite{Nestoridi2021Boundedcutoffwindow}, it is shown that for regular Ramanujan graphs an additional assumption on the girth of the graphs reduces the cutoff window to a bounded size.
+We next show that the same holds for Ramanujan bigraphs.
+Our proof is different and gives slightly stronger results, as we analyze the non-normal operator $B$ acting on edges, whereas \cite{Nestoridi2021Boundedcutoffwindow} use Chebycheff polynomials to relate the spectrum of $A=A_{X}$ to a self-adjoint non-backtracking walk on vertices.
+With the necessary changes, our approach can be applied to the regular case as well.